Halftone: History

-Previously most newspaper pictures were woodcuts or wood-engravings made from hand-carved blocks of wood that, while they were often copied from photographs, resembled hand drawn sketches.
+Before the development of halftone printing, most pictures in newspapers used woodcut or wood-engraving techniques utilising hand-carved blocks of wood that, while they were often copied from photographs, resembled hand-drawn sketches.
 Commercial printers wanted a practical way to realistically reproduce photographs onto the printed page, but most common mechanical printing processes can only print areas of ink or leave blank areas on the paper and not a photographic range of tones; only black (or coloured) ink, or nothing.
 The half-tone process overcame these limitations and became the staple of the book, newspaper and other periodical industry.

-William Fox Talbot is credited with the idea of halftone printing.
+William Fox Talbot (1800–1877) is credited with the idea of halftone printing.
 In an 1852 patent he suggested using "photographic screens or veils" in connection with a photographic intaglio process.

 Several different kinds of screens were proposed during the following decades.
-One of the first attempts was by William Leggo with his leggotype while working for the Canadian Illustrated News.
+William Leggo produced an early version with his leggotype while working for the Canadian Illustrated News.
 The first printed halftone photograph was an image of Prince Arthur published on October 30, 1869.
 The New York Daily Graphic would later publish "the first reproduction of a photograph with a full tonal range in a newspaper" on March 4, 1880 (entitled "A Scene in Shantytown") with a crude halftone screen.